Daughters with narcissistic mothers are fighting back in ways that no one sees.

 Your only choice is to accept that you must be the problem because you’re the only one who doesn’t think so.

-Eventually, you are convinced that you’re a terrible person, you must be if you’re own mother doesn’t love you.
+Eventually, you are convinced you’re a terrible person, and you must be if you’re own mother doesn’t love you.

 The reality is your whole life is, in fact, a lie.

 Everything you know and everything you’ve been told is 100% false.

 This journal is the story of my life, and only a child with a narcissistic parent would understand what it feels like to sabotaged since birth.

 With this kind of mother, you don’t need enemies.

 They need to see their children fail and feel like failures so they can feel better about themselves.

 Narcissistic mothers can become extremely jealous of their daughter’s youth.

 She will do anything to destroy her daughter’s self-esteem, self-worth, and self-love.

 And yes, all of this is to serve one ultimate purpose, to make them feel a little better inside.